Skip to Main Content

 Q. I can’t access the reading list for my module.
 Can you help?

-A. If you have a site on SULIS for the current academic semester, the Leganto tool (Called Reading List on your SULIS site) is automatically visible on your site and it is through that link that you can view your reading list.
+A. If you have a VLE site for the current academic semester, the Leganto tool is available by default on your site and it is through that link that you can view your reading list.
 You may not have been listed on the SI data as the course instructor, in that case, notify the library and we will manually add you as an instructor.
 As soon as you encounter a problem with a reading list, we recommend you contact the Reading Lists team by emailing Ask Us notifying us of the name of your module and we will troubleshoot this and help you to access your reading list.
-More information on the library’s reading list service is available here https://www.ul.ie/library/reading-lists.

 Q. Can I allow other people to edit my reading list?